github/docs/content/desktop/installing-and-configuring-github-desktop/configuring-and-customizing-github-desktop/configuring-git-for-github-desktop.md

 ---
 title: Configuring Git for GitHub Desktop
 shortTitle: Configuring Git
-intro: 'If you don''t already have Git installed, you must configure it before using GitHub Desktop.'
+intro: 'You can configure Git configuration settings in GitHub Desktop for your local repositories.'
 redirect_from:
   - /desktop/getting-started-with-github-desktop/configuring-git-for-github-desktop
   - /desktop/installing-and-configuring-github-desktop/configuring-git-for-github-desktop